Data-SUITE: Data-centric identification of in-distribution incongruous examples

 Table 1 shows the MSE for configurations $D_a$ and $D_b$.
 As one example of satisfying \textbf{D2}, Data-SUITE has the best performance and identifies the top 100 \emph{certain} instances that yields the best downstream model performance, with the lowest MSE across all configurations.

-In addition, as expected the the \emph{inconsistent} instances are unreliably predicted.
+In addition, as expected the \emph{inconsistent} instances are unreliably predicted.
 The poor performance for ablations of Data-SUITE components, suggests the necessity of the inter-connected framework (more in Appendix \ref{ablation})

 Additionally, we see for the same base methods (e.g. BNN, MCD etc), that the data-centric paradigm outperforms the model-centric paradigm in identifying the ``best'' instances to give the lowest MSE.
 This result highlights the performance advantage of a flexible, model-independent data-centric paradigm compared to the model-centric paradigm.